Blog

 • No application, monthly, or withdrawal fees

-• Interest only on what you use (24–48% p.a.)
+• Interest charged only on the funds used (24–48% p.a.)

 • Flexible repayments up to 36 months